Amitjha02/DSA/README.md

 # DSA
-Easy questions to be precises on pyhton
+Easy questions to be precises on pyhton in leetcode